 In fact, I would challenge my budding kinder writers to make their illustration super big to fill up as much of the blank page next to the text as they could.
 This is a great writing mini-lesson for the day.

 This book is a great opportunity to practice drawing LARGE items, which kinders need to learn in order to show details in their pictures.

 When you're done teaching them what you want them to do - send each student with their own copy to their spots to start working.
 They can pick their own ideas or maybe select a couple from the chart you created together.

 If listing three good and three not-so-good things is too much for your class, then simply print less of those pages for your class' books.
 Simple fix.

 I've made a few parts ready to color too in case your writers are fast!
 Kinders can color the front cover, the monsters and the letters on the ending page to help them continue working while others are finishing up.

 Don't worry if you don't finish writing this book all in one sitting.
 The beauty of writing projects like this 100th day of school writing booklet is that they can last over multiple days and students know exactly what to do the next time they sit down to write.

-These cute monsters are featured in more of the free 100th day things I’ve created for you!
+These cute monsters (or aliens) are featured in more of the free 100th day things I've created for you!

 Check out these little guys in: